pliyo/create-tokens-variables-in-circle-ci/README.md

 In V.1 you'll need to change the name of the parameters yourself in the code!

 # What's coming next:
-The idea is to provide this set of token-values in a json, iterate over them, and send them as needed.
+1. Provide this set of token-values in a json, iterate over them, and send them as needed.
+2. Allow bitbuket integration